Three Computer Science Professors Receive NSF Awards

 “I view search as a much more complex process than Google’s query box and 10 returned blue links,” Yang explained.
 “Current search engines leave too much burden on users to make decisions about reformulating smart enough queries.
 [They] examine quite a lot of documents for non-trivia search tasks, such as planning a family trip to Paris or writing a survey paper on hydropower.”

 Estimated to run through January 2020, Yang’s project “aims to provide both theoretical and practical support to complex and tasked-based search.”

 “A lot of user and search engine interactions are modeled and used to provide more effective search results,” Yang said.
 “We are passionate about developing novel algorithms and more powerful search engines in this new dynamic information retrieval paradigm.”

 Zhou’s CAREER award, “Diagnosing Distributed Systems with Provenance,” is projected to last through May 2020 and will focus on improving the functionality of distributed computer systems.
 “The award will propel my research and teaching agenda towards the long-term vision of enhancing the reliability and security of distributed systems in an automated manner,” Zhou said.

 Distributed systems are collections of computers that are connected by networks and operate with a user-specified protocol.
-“Despite the ubiquitous adoption of distributed systems,” Zhou wrote in his proposal, “designing and deploying distributed systems remain challenging because of the ever-increasing scale, complexity, and unpredictability of system executions.”
+“Despite the ubiquitous adoption of distributed systems,” Zhou wrote in his proposal, “designing and deploying distributed systems remains challenging because of the ever-increasing scale, complexity, and unpredictability of system executions.”

 Zhou’s project will introduce “a framework that leverages dependency information exposed during system execution for diagnosing distributed systems.”
-The work will provide a “holistic support for diagnosing practical applications that concern performance, availability and security.”
+The work will provide “holistic support for diagnosing practical applications that concern performance, availability, and security.”
 He also plans to develop new tools that will be freely distributed, and his findings will be incorporated into networking and database courses.